aaaceo890/abc_asr/README.md

 ### Citing

-If you found this code useful, please cite this:
+If you found this code helpful, please consider citing it as follows:

 ```
 @ARTICLE{9961873,